genomicepidemiology/kma/README.md

 Non-unique matches are resolved using the "ConClave" sorting scheme, and a consensus sequence are outputtet in addition to other common attributes, based on our users demands.

-If you use KMA for your published research, then please cite the KMA paper.
+If you use KMA for your published research, then please cite:
+Philip T.L.C.
+Clausen, Frank M. Aarestrup & Ole Lund, "Rapid and precise alignment of raw reads against redundant databases with KMA", BMC Bioinformatics, 2018;19:307.

 # Usage #